From Open Waters to Intimate Interiors – The Art of Styling Yachts

 There’s something inherently romantic about styling a yacht – a space suspended between worlds, part home, part vessel, part gateway to the unknown.
 Whether you’re outfitting a sleek coastal cruiser or an Arctic explorer built for long-haul expeditions, styling a yacht is all about balance: comfort meets utility, beauty meets endurance, luxury meets restraint.

 At Pfeiffer Design, we recently had the pleasure of styling an Arctic explorer yacht – a vessel designed not just for weekends of leisure, but for real adventure.
 Long journeys, remote locations, ever-changing elements.
-Our task was to create an interior that could both embrace the extremes and soften them; to cocoon and comfort while still inspiring the spirit of exploration.
+Alongside Design Unlimited, who designed the interior spaces, our task was to style this incredible yacht, embracing its extreme nature while softening it for the everyday explorer.

 Designing for the Everyday Explorer